39 Fun Summer Outdoor Activities for Preschoolers

 Must-Read Nature Preschool Theme Books

-Be sure to check out these great books all about the outdoors!
-These make for a great addition to any outdoor preschool activity.
+Be sure to check out these great books about the outdoors!
+They’re a great addition to any outdoor preschool activity.

-Encourage your little explorer to get outside.
-This book is full of outdoor activities
+Exploring Nature – Encourage your little explorer to get outside.
+This book is full of outdoor activities.

 Summer is a great time to get outside and bring out the best in every kid.
 From playing games like hide-and-seek to water fun, there are so many ways to make the most of these long summer days.

-By choosing one or more of the 35 outdoor activities for kids listed here, children everywhere can enjoy their summer holidays with smiles on their faces.
+By choosing one or more of the 35 outdoor activities for kids listed here, children everywhere can enjoy their summer holidays with smiles.
 Plus, it’s a fantastic way to keep their energy levels low and spirits high!
 So what are you waiting for?

-Let’s give our little ones every opportunity we can to have a blast under the sun this summer season!
+Let’s give our little ones every opportunity to have a blast under the sun this summer!

-We hope you enjoyed this list of outdoor summer activities for kids as much as we enjoyed putting it together.
+We hope you enjoyed this list of outdoor summer activities for kids as much as we enjoyed compiling it.

-Pin this list to come back to it whenever you need some creative inspiration.
+Pin this list to return to it whenever you need some creative inspiration.

 Summer crafts: